Studie: 2011 season

 The team originally planned to participate as AS Studie Racing in 2010 season.
 But as one of their main partner Advance Step moved to the Super Taikyu series with Team Kyosho, they did not participate that season while their main sponsor Goodsmile Company moved to Porsche's works team COX Japan that season.
 However, after the end of 2010 season, they decided to return to the series as StudiexGSR, they would later partner with TeamUKYO, a team owned by former F1 driver Ukyo Katayama.
-They also invited Super GT veteran Nobuteru Taniguchi, which his previous team RE Amemiya withdraws from the series, to their team partnered with Taku Bamba.
+They also invited Super GT veteran Nobuteru Taniguchi, which his previous team RE Amemiya withdrew from the series, to their team partnered with Taku Bamba.

-They used the one of the BMW Z4 GT3 previously used by Schubert Motorsport, which previously ranked 4th in 2010 FIA GT3 European Championship season and winning the 2011 Dubai 24 hours.
-They also keeps the itasha-style livery, which is similar to the one used in 2009.
+They used the BMW Z4 GT3 previously used by Schubert Motorsport, which previously ranked 4th in the 2010 FIA GT3 European Championship season and won the 2011 Dubai 24 hours.
+They also kept the itasha-style livery, which is similar to the one used in 2009.

 Their team ranked 5th and 4th in the season's opening two races, they go on to participate their first event outside Japan in Sepang Circuit, which is a memorial one as they finished from the pole to victory, both are their first time since the team's establishment.
 They would go on to win the Round 6 at Fuji, and Round 8 in Motegi to conclude the season with a class Champion, both the first overall JGTC/Super GT Champion for the team and as BMW cars.